Note: Applications open each year about Dec. 15.|

 The curriculum and facilities are largely identical at the two campuses.
 You will tell us in the online form whether you are applying for a particular campus only, or either campus.
 You may also indicate a preference.
 Check your school's academic calendar and ask your parent or guardian.
 Your chance of admission will be somewhat higher if you can attend either campus, since one may fill before the other.
 We cannot accommodate late arrivals or early departures; do not apply if you have another commitment during the dates shown.

-- on the campus of New Mexico Tech in Socorro, New Mexico (about 80 miles south of Albuquerque)
+- on the campus of New Mexico Tech in Socorro, New Mexico (70 miles south of Albuquerque International Sunport)

-- on the campus of Westmont College in Santa Barbara, California (about 90 miles northwest of Los Angeles)
+- on the campus of University of Colorado in Boulder (43 miles northwest of Denver International Airport)

 How To Apply